28th November, 2024

 How To Use (And Understand) A 5x5 Risk Matrix

-The 5x5 risk matrix might be something you've seen in health and safety documents, in management systems or something you've heard referred to in safety briefings.
+The 5x5 risk matrix might be something you've seen in health and safety documents, management systems, or something you've heard referred to in safety briefings.
 But what is the 5x5 matrix?
 What do the numbers mean?
-What do the colours show?
+And what do the colours show?
 Here's how to use (and understand) a 5x5 risk matrix.

 How To Use (And Understand) A 5x5 Risk Matrix header image

-Every business needs to know about risk when managing health and safety.
-After all, risk assessments are a legal requirement.
-When you're carrying out your risk assessment, at some point, you need to calculate the risk level.
-And since risk is a calculation of the likelihood that somebody might be harm, and how severe that harm could be, a risk matrix is a great way to measure risk.
+When you're carrying out your risk assessment, after identifying the hazards, you need to calculate the risk level.
+And since risk is a calculation of the likelihood that somebody might be harmed, and how severe that harm could be, a risk matrix is a great way to measure risk.

 Risk matrices typically comprise a square divided into a number of boxes, with each box representing a different underlying estimation of risk